usof0/S21_BrickGame_v2_Snake/README.md

 ## Chapter I
 # General information

 Remember to use finite-state machines to formalize the logic of the game.
-You can find descriptions and examples of FMS to refresh your knowledge [here](materials/brick-game-v1.0.md).

 ### Snake

 ![Snake](misc/images/snake-game.png)